 - Commit to structured learning and ongoing practice — education

-- Treat it like a craft with standards — discipline
+- Treat it like a craft with measurable standards — discipline

-- Let setups come to you — patience pays
+- Wait for setups rather than forcing trades — patience pays

-- Adapt when conditions shift — flexibility under pressure
+- Adjust when market conditions shift — flexibility under pressure

-- Know your downside before the entry — risk management
+- Define the downside before you enter — risk management

-- Filter out the noise — ignore unsolicited “hot tips”
+- Filter out noise — ignore unsolicited “hot tips”

-- Turn errors into data — learn from mistakes
+- Turn mistakes into data — review and improve

-- Respect the profession — high-skill work, not a lottery
+- Respect the profession — treat it as skilled work, not a lottery

 - Build, test, and refine multiple playbooks — strategy iteration